 Want to access our PV_Live estimates through an API?

-The PV_Live web API (Application Programming Interface) provides access to the LIVE estimate of PV generation in the UK.
+The PV_Live web API (Application Programming Interface) provides access to near-real-time and historical estimates of PV generation on the GB transmission network.
 It returns a computer friendly (JSON) response for use in software, websites, apps etc.

 For a Python implementation of the API, check out the PV_Live-API project on GitHub.